executablebooks/MyST-Parser/docs/using/howto.md

 (howto/autodoc)=
 ## Use `sphinx.ext.autodoc` in Markdown files

-The [sphinx.ext.autodoc](sphinx:sphinx.ext.autodoc) is currently hard-coded to write rST, and so can not be used as a conventional MyST directive.
+The [Sphinx extension `autodoc`](sphinx:sphinx.ext.autodoc), which pulls in code documentation from docstrings, is currently hard-coded to output reStructuredText.
+It therefore does not blend in well with MyST, which expects Markdown as input.
-Instead the special [eval-rst directive](syntax/directives/parsing) can be used to "wrap" the autodoc directives:
+However, the special [`eval-rst` directive](syntax/directives/parsing) can be used to "wrap" `autodoc` directives:

 ````md
 ```{eval-rst}